What Happens If You Leave The Scene of A Car Accident?

 Hit and Run Crashes and Personal Injury Law

-Any type of car accident can result in the need of hiring a personal injury lawyer.
+Any type of car accident can result in the need of hiring an injury lawyer.
 Nevada requires drivers to act responsibly.
 If another party acts negligent and their negligence results in injury to you or your property, you are entitled to file charges against them.

 That said, if you’re involved in an auto accident, your best chance of recovery and avoidance of facing felony/misdemeanor charges is to stop your vehicle and act responsibly.
 Whether or not you are directly responsible for the crash, it is in your best interest to retain a Las Vegas car accident lawyer as soon as possible!